subeshb1/sketchalgorithms/gatsby-site/src/markdown/remark/api-test/commands.md

 ## Describe Command

-The describe command is to list all test cases or describe the contents of a test cases without having to open the test case file itself.
+The describe command is used to list all test cases or describe the contents of test cases without having to open the test case file itself.
 See [Describe Command](/api-test/describe-command) section for more information.

 Syntax: